RE

 • In year 6, we ensure that children gain a secure knowledge of Hinduism, to make links with other religions studied, and to take them through to high school.

-We follow the Cheshire East Locally Agreed Syllabus 2022 for the teaching Religious Education.
+We follow the Cheshire East Locally Agreed Syllabus 2022 for the teaching of Religious Education.
 Knowledge and skills are built on through the child's time at school.
 Pupils study Christianity, Judaism, Hinduism, Islam and Humanism.
 The children explore these religions in depth and compare and contrast them.

 All classes take part in regular Collective Worship, either as part of a class, key stage or whole school.
 If they wish to, parents have the right to withdraw their child from part of, or all, Collective Worship.